The topic of continuous improvement (CI) is firmly back on the agenda for NHS Trusts and ICBs.

-That still leaves an awful lot of organisations for whom CI is something that’s traditionally been shunted into a corner, deprioritised behind a hundred other more pressing problems.
+That still leaves an awful lot of organisations for whom CQI is something that’s traditionally been shunted into a corner, deprioritised behind a hundred other more pressing problems.
 And for ICBs this is all brand new and a major opportunity to drive system wide, consistent improvement.

-For some, CI is confused with failed turnaround programmes that search for cost reductions and productivity gains that do not last and irritate staff.
-There is a way to deliver CI that focuses on strategic alignment; performance routines and behaviours; leadership development; and creating a problem-solving culture.
-Ironically, it helps solve the very problems that keep being prioritised over the creation of a long-term CI programme.
+There is a way to deliver CQI that focuses on strategic alignment; performance routines and behaviours; leadership development; and creating a problem-solving culture.
+Ironically, it helps solve the very problems that keep being prioritised over the creation of a long-term CQI programme.

 We have upskilled